Continuing from A Sad beginning to Another Year

 “Good idea,” Jessi said.
 “Perhaps it can become a “Sure Foundation Fellowship’.”

-“Hey, I like that,” Carol said now at her station, Jessi on her way to the Children’s Care Center.
+“Hey, I like that,” Carol said now at her station, Jessi, on her way to the Children’s Care Center.

-A Destruction Continues to be planned
+A Destruction Continues to be Planned

 That evil one aspiring a hateful glare hissed, not liking what he heard that was about to come forth.
-Suddenly, thumbing again swiftly through the pages of his destruction book, he was desperate for ways to squelch such a happening aimed at spelling the doom of his master's purpose – the destruction of humanity in that place of eternal torment.
+Suddenly, thumbing again swiftly through the pages of his destruction manual, he was desperate for ways to squelch such a happening aimed at spelling the doom of his master's purpose – the destruction of humanity in that place of eternal torment.
 He could not afford to let any more of that Light and salt gain entrance into and lives of those who were his because of the downfall of that pair in the Garden way back at the beginning of time.

 Go to the next chapter.